-2012/22 Conclusions Financial statements Unqualified with an Emphasis of Matter - the financial statements give a true and fair view of the financial position of the Executive as at 31 March 2022 and of its expenditure and income for the year then ended.
-An Emphasis of Matter is also included in our audit report drawing attention to Note 4 - Going Concern, which describes the transfer of the functions of South Yorkshire Passenger Transport Executive to South Yorkshire Mayoral Combined Authority from 01 April 2023.
-Our opinion is not modified in respect of this matter.
+2012/22 Conclusions Financial statements Unqualified - the financial statements give a true and fair view of the financial position of the Authority as at 31 Marcl 2022 and of its expenditure and income for the year then ended.
 We issued our auditor's report on 15 November 2023.
-Going concern We have concluded that the Group Finance Directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+Going concern We have concluded that the Group Chief Financial Officer's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
 Consistency of the other information published with the financial statement Financial information in the narrative statement and published with the financial statements was consistent with the audited accounts.
-Value for money (VFM) We had no matters to report by exception on the Executive's VFM arrangements.
-We have included our VFM comment in Section 03.
-Consistency of the annual governance statement Public interest report and other auditor powers report and other We had no reason to use our auditor powers.
-Certificate We have included the certificate as Appendix D to this report.
+Value for money (VFM) We had no matters to report by exception on the Authority's VFM arrangements.
+We have included our VFM commentar in Section 03.
+Consistency of the annual governance statement We were satisfied that the annual governance statement was consistent with our understanding of the Authority.
+Public interest report and other auditor powers We had no reason to use our auditor powers.
+Whole of government accounts The Group Audit Instructions were released by the NAO in February 2023.
+These instructions confirmed that the Authority falls under the HMT Audit Threshold of £2 billion.
+We have completed our return, however the NAO has no confirmed whether South Yorkshire Mayoral Combined Authority will be a sampled body for additional procedures.
+Certificate Our audit cannot be certified as closed until it has been confirmed that the NAO do not wish to sample South Yorkshir Mayoral Combined Authority for additional WGA procedures.